mrtztg/k8s-notes/README.md

 - To keep live watch on any get command in k8s, add --watch param.
 E.g `kubetctl get po --watch`
 - If we want to get count of resources (Pod here) `kubectl get po --no-headers | wc -l` .
+- `kubectl events` or `kubectl events --for deploy/mydeployment` prints the most important information about events.

 # References & Cheat Sheets